php-dev-br/laravel-doc-pt-br/routing.md

     use Illuminate\Support\Facades\RateLimiter;

     /**
-     * Define your route model bindings, pattern filters, and other route configuration.
+     * Configure the rate limiters for the application.
+     *
+     * @return void
      */
-    protected function boot(): void
+    protected function configureRateLimiting()
     {
         RateLimiter::for('global', function (Request $request) {
             return Limit::perMinute(1000);
         });

-        // ...
     }

 If the incoming request exceeds the specified rate limit, a response with a 429